-Lesson 4 is the fourth lesson in a series of 4 lessons for Unit One, "Your Financial Plan: Where It All Begins."
-There are 7 units to this course.
 The National Endowment for Financial Education (NEFE) has a student guide workbook as well as an Instructors Manual (IM) that you need to download which is free of charge.
 Go to http://hsfpp.nefe.org/ for this free program, then click on Instructor at the top of the page and register to use this Financial Planning Program for high schools.
-You can also request free workbooks for your students to use and take home as well.
+You can also contact them and request free workbooks for your students to use and take home as well.
 You will have access to the IM which is online.
-There are chapter assessments at your fingertips for each unit as well.
+There are chapter assessments at your fingertips for each unit.
 The NEFE website has videos, PowerPoint presentations, copy of the entire IM and student workbooks, and much more.
-This unit will take 4 to 6 class periods to complete depending on class schedules and added activities for student retention.
+This unit will take approximately 4 class periods to complete depending on class schedules and added activities you might use for student retention.

 - 50 Minutes

 - FB.FS.4.2 Understand the use of technological resources to access, manipulate, and produce...